HRSA Compliance: QI/QA Assessments

 Let’s review the different areas within the Site Visit Protocol that mention these assessments.

-In the Clinical Staffing Chapter, the Site Visit Protocol asks, “Does the health center have criteria and processes for modifying or removing privileges based on the outcomes of clinical competence assessments?”
-(Chapter 5: Clinical Staffing, Element d.8.).
+In the Clinical Staffing Chapter, the Site Visit Protocol asks, “Does the health center have criteria and processes for modifying or removing privileges based on the outcomes of clinical competence or fitness for duty assessments?”
+(SVP Chapter 3: Clinical Staffing, Element d.9).

-In the QI/QA Chapter, the SVP notes that health centers should submit for review:
+In the QI/QA chapter (SVP Chapter 8), the SVP notes that health centers should submit for review:

 • QI/QA-related operating procedures or processes that address periodic QI/QA assessments

-It then asks, “Based on the interview(s) and review of the job/position description(s) or other documentation, do the responsibilities of this individual(s) include ensuring QI/QA assessments are conducted?”
-(Chapter 10: QI/QA, Element b.3.)
+It then asks, “Based on the interviews and review of the job/position descriptions or other documentation, do the responsibilities of this individual(s) include ensuring QI/QA assessments are conducted?”
+(SVP Chapter 8: QI/QA, Element b.3.2)

 Quarterly Assessments of Clinician Care (Peer Review)